maye-msft/SlowlyChangingDimensionsInDeltaLake/README.md

 Parameters:

-- spark: instance of spark sesion
+- spark: instance of spark session
-- df: source dataframe
+- df: source data frame
 - target_table_name: target table name
 - target_partition_keys: partition key of the target table
 - key_cols: columns of the key for each row